Physics Quizzes

 12 / 25

-12. Which is not a form of energy?
+12. Which of the following materials is a good insulator of sound?

 13 / 25